— 30 Oct 2025

-This is no surprise, since SKAN remains a mobile attribution lifeblood to those running ad campaigns on iOS.
-Being a sophisticated framework, SKAdNetwork has no intention of resting on its laurels and, therefore, keeps evolving.
+In 2025, SKAN remains a mobile attribution lifeblood to those running ad campaigns on iOS.
+As a sophisticated framework, SKAdNetwork has no intention of resting on its laurels and continues to evolve.

-Our article provides an in-depth exploration of SKAdNetwork, its benefits for publishers and advertisers, the details of its functioning, as well as its limitations and challenges.
+Our article provides an in-depth exploration of SKAdNetwork, including its benefits for publishers and advertisers, its operational details, and its limitations and challenges.

 SKAdNetwork (StoreKit Ad Network) is a framework, a set of software and protocols created by Apple for privacy-safe mobile attribution for user acquisition campaigns.
 SKAdNetwork, or SKAN, reports deterministic aggregated attribution data for mobile app marketing campaigns.
 That means marketers get insights into their marketing in a privacy-safe manner: they don’t get device-level data on what individual users are doing.